ipdk-io/k8s-infra-offload/docs/target-setup-dpdk.md

 # Target Setup for P4-DPDK

-## Install IPDK SDE and IPDK Networking Recipe
+## Install IPDK SDE and IPDK Networking Recipe for host mode
 IPDK infrap4d (P4 Control Plane) needs to be installed and run on the host natively.
 To install infrap4d and P4-SDE individually, follow the instructions listed below.
 Note that, P4C is not